Zodiac’s Halloween riddle and cuckoo’s game

 By water

-A very reoccurring element in Zodiac’s crimes is water, Robert Graysmith has written in his books a few times since 1986 (an excerpt from his first one, “Zodiac”).
-The only death the killer did not copy and paste from the cover of Tim Holt #30, as others have noticed (thread), is just: “By water” (it’s one of the deaths to which Redmask is condemned – you can read it here on page 8 of the comic).
+The only death the killer did not copy and paste from the cover of Tim Holt #30, is just: “By water” (it’s one of the deaths to which Redmask is condemned – you can read it here on page 8 of the comic).

 The answer to question 4 is that Zodiac copied the four deaths in the wheel on the cover of the comic because he wanted to allude to the only one he left out, «by water», that is a possible signature.